-Engaging in delinquent behavior can lead to drug use and dependency, dropping out of school, incarceration, adult criminal behavior, and injury.
-Early intervention and prevention of delinquent behavior can divert juveniles from the adverse consequences that can result from delinquency.
+Engaging in delinquent behavior and/or risky behaviors can lead to drug use and dependency, dropping out of school, incarceration, adult criminal behavior, and injury.
+Early intervention and prevention of delinquent behavior can divert juveniles from the adverse consequences that can result from delinquency and the juvenile justice system.